 - Smoking: nicotine is another substance that is incompatible with hyperbaric oxygen therapy.
 Once HBOT has been prescribed, the patient will be encouraged to stop smoking until the therapy is complete.
 This "no smoking" rule applies to all forms of tobacco use.

 - Cosmetics: any make-up, hair spray, perfume or shaving lotion containing a petroleum or alcohol base is not allowed during the treatment session.

-- Clothing: it is mandatory patients wear non-static producing clothing during treatments.
-We recommend patients wear 50% to 100% clean cotton clothing.
-If the patient requires, we will provide a set of scrubs to wear during treatment.
-No articles containing nylon, polyester or wools are to be worn in the chamber.
+- Clothing: Patients will be provided scrubs to wear during treatment.
 Watches and prosthetic devices may also be removed before treatment.
 Personal cleanliness is also very important to the effectiveness of the treatment and comfort of fellow patients.

 How many treatments are needed?

 The hyperbaric physician will recommend an individual treatment program.
 The amount of pressure used and the duration and frequency of the HBO treatments depend upon the specific disorder and its severity.
 Patients will receive an evaluation by the hyperbaric physician at least every thirty days.
 The results of this evaluation will determine the need for further treatments.
 While the hyperbaric will continue to work closely with your referring physician, only the hyperbaric physician has the training and experience to determine when HBOT should be stopped.

 You can set up a consult with a Beaumont specially trained hyperbaric specialist directly or your primary care physician will refer you to be evaluated to determine your candidacy for treatment.
 If you are considered a qualified candidate for treatment, you will return for subsequent visits to HBOT.
 You will not have a HBOT treatment during your first visit.